javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 For non-module scripts, `async` attribute only works on external scripts.
 Async scripts run immediately when ready, independently of other scripts or the HTML document.

-For module scripts, it works on any script.
+For module scripts, it works on inline scripts as well.

-For example, the script below has `async`, so it doesn't wait for anyone.
+For example, the inline script below has `async`, so it doesn't wait for anything.

 It performs the import (fetches `./analytics.js`) and runs when ready, even if the HTML document is not finished yet, or if other scripts are still pending.